a

 Biography

 Phoebe Tang received her Ph.D. in Political Science and International Relations at the University of Southern California in 2018.
 Before coming to the U.S., she earned her B.A. and M.Phil. in Beijing and Hong Kong, respectively.
-Phoebe joined the Department as a Visiting Assistant Professor in August 2019 and teaches courses in comparative politics, Chinese politics, authoritarianism, contentious politics, and public health.
-Prior to Drew, she taught briefly at Loyola Marymount University in Los Angeles.
+Phoebe joined the Department in 2019 and teaches courses in comparative politics, Chinese politics, East Asian politics, Authoritarian Politics, and public health.

 Research interest